SAP-archive/teched2021-ANA261/exercises/ex1/README.md

 The Details pane can be hidden by toggling the Details button, above the pane.

+![][image-6]
+### Step 7

+Let’s add our first dimension.
+Start by clicking on the pulldown arrow, on the Dimensions section of the left panel.

 ![][image-7]
 ### Step 8

-Let’s add our first dimension.
-Start by clicking on the pulldown arrow, on the Dimensions section of the left panel.
+This dimension will be a public dimension, which has already been maintained.
+Choose “Add existing dimensions”.

 ![][image-8]
 ### Step 9

-This dimension will be a public dimension, which has already been maintained.
-Choose “Add existing dimensions”.
+Next, choose “Generic”.

 ![][image-9]
 ### Step 10

-Next, choose “Generic”.

-![][image-10]
-### Step 11

 The dimension that we want to add is State, which contains US states and territories.
 Since there are many public dimensions on this tenant, you might want to use the search feature.
 Type in “st” and click the magnifying lens.

-![][image-11]
+![][image-10]
-### Step 12
+### Step 11

 Select State and click Add.
 Note how the model diagram changes.
 Alternatively, you can select StateWithRegion, which is the same list of states and territories, but with a parent child hierarchy.
-The rest of this exercise presumes that you went with the
+The rest of this exercise presumes that you went with the flat dimension.

+![][image-11]
+### Step 12

+Use the same method to add two additional public dimensions; Region and NationalPark.

 ![][image-12]
 ### Step 13

-Use the same method to add two additional public dimensions; Region and NationalPark.

-![][image-13]
-### Step 14

 Let’s add a local dimension, which will only exist inside this model.
 Start by clicking on the pulldown arrow, on the Dimensions section of the left panel.
 Select “Add new Dimension”.

+![][image-13]
+### Step 14

+Call your dimension “UnitType”.

 ![][image-14]
 ### Step 15

-Call your dimension “UnitType”.
+Click on the text of your new dimension, to view and edit its members.
+In the menu bar, click the Plus sign, to add a member.

 ![][image-15]
 ### Step 16

-Click on the text of your new dimension, to view and edit its members.
-In the menu bar, click the Plus sign, to add a member.
+Call this member “National Monument”.

 ![][image-16]
 ### Step 17

-Call this member “National Monument”.

-![][image-17]
-### Step 18

 This is the list view.
 There is an alternative, spreadsheet style view, which might be more comfortable when maintaining many dimensions.
 To go to this view, click the grid icon, to toggle into grid view.

+![][image-17]
+### Step 18

+In grid view, you can simply click on a new row and directly edit the ID and description of a member.
+Add “National Park” to the Member ID in the first empty row.

 ![][image-18]
 ### Step 19

-In grid view, you can simply click on a new row and directly edit the ID and description of a member.
-Add “National Park” to the Member ID in the first empty row.
+After hitting Enter, you have three dimension members.

 ![][image-19]
 ### Step 20

-After hitting Enter, you have three dimension members.
+Click the back arrow, to return to the model.

 ![][image-20]
 ### Step 21

-Click the back arrow, to return to the model.
+Now we will begin adding measure.
+Slick the Add button in the Measures area.

 ![][image-21]
 ### Step 22

-Now we will begin adding measure.
-Slick the Add button in the Measures area.
+Set the name of the measure to RecreationVisits.

 ![][image-22]
 ### Step 23

-Set the name of the measure to RecreationVisits.
+Set the description to “Daytrip Visitors”.
+Set the data type to Integer.

 ![][image-23]
 ### Step 24

+Add the rest of the measures:

+* ConcessionerLodging
+* ConcessionerCamping
+* TentCampers
+* RVCampers
+* Backcountry

-Set the description to “Daytrip Visitors”.
-Set the data type to Integer.
+Set the data type on all of them to Integer.

 ![][image-24]
 ### Step 25

-Add the rest of the measures:

-ConcessionerLodging
-ConcessionerCamping
-TentCampers
-RVCampers
-Backcountry
+Click to save the model

 ![][image-25]
 ### Step 26

-Click to save the model

-![][image-26]
-### Step 27

 Name the model NationalParkVisitation.
 Make sure to save this in your My Files folder and not in Public.
 There will be dozens of other people creating models in this session.
 If you do want to save it to Public for some reason, add a “_XX” suffix to the name, where the XX is the student number that you logged on with.

+![][image-26]
+### Step 27

+Now we’ll add an additional dimension.

 ![][image-27]
 ### Step 28

-Now we’ll add an additional dimension.

-![][image-28]
-### Step 29

 Call the new dimension “DateAdded”.
 Make sure that it is a date dimension.
 We’ll use this dimension to record the date on which a particular fact table record was added.

+![][image-28]
+### Step 29

+Give it a description, “Date of record upload into model”.

 ![][image-29]
 ### Step 30

-Give it a description, “Date of record upload into model”.

-![][image-30]
-### Step 31

 This model has a select range of valid time and will reject uploaded date values outside this range.
 We need to ensure that the valid range runs from 1979 to 2021.
 To do this, we need to edit the time range setting in the model properties.